Best Christmas deals and sales 2021

 The new Apple TV supports high-frame rate HDR streaming as well as support for multiple users.
 Apple has added a speedy A12 Bionic chip for snappy performance, but it's the new remote, which we like the most.
 It retains touch and gestures, but adds actual buttons as well as an intuitive jog wheel that recalls the old iPods of yore.

-Amazon still has a nice discount on the 2nd Generation AirPods, which are currently available for $99.
+Amazon still has a nice discount on the 2nd Generation AirPods, which are currently available for $89.
 This entry-level version of the Airpods offers 5 hours of listening time (or 24 hours with the charging case) which beats out the AirPods Pro for a lower price.
-Note that we've seen these AirPods drop as low as $89 in the past, so this deal is just $10 shy of their all-time price low.
+Note that this is the cheapest they've ever been.
+(They hit this price on Black Friday and sold out).

 AirPods Pro w/ MagSafe Case (2021): was $249 now $179 @ Amazon